Chiang Mai Travel

-When I was in High School, my family decided to house a foreign exchange student named, ‘Pocktee'.
+When I was in high school, my family decided to house a foreign exchange student named, ‘Pocktee.'
 We were told he was kind and a hard worker.
-He was a JR in High School and weighed about 120 pounds when he came over.
-Within a month things changed pretty rapidly.
+He was a junior in high school and weighed about 120 pounds when he came over.
+Within a month, things changed pretty rapidly.
 This innocent student stopped going to school and was putting on weight very quickly.
 It wasn't an illness he had.
 He discovered his love affair with sugar and hamburgers.
 All he wanted to do was eat….and I mean eat.
-He'd eat up to 6 hamburgers each time we'd go to a restaurant along with fries and shakes.
+He'd eat up to 6 hamburgers each time we'd go to a restaurant, along with fries and shakes.

 Growing up with a huge traumatic experience like this, I guess it's understandable as to why I had developed a fear of the Thailand people.
 My small teenage brain thought they must have all been this way.
 It scarred me from ever visiting Thailand.
 Then let's not add to the fact that ‘Broken Down Palace' had been released and that added to the anxiety.
 Hollywood knows how to pour on the drama!

 Speeding up to present day…I think I now want to move to Thailand.
 Ha!
 What a contrast of experiences.

 In fact, as I'm writing this I'm sitting in Thailand with my family now.
 The 3 days I spent in Thailand about a month ago was one of the best trips I've ever experienced.
 It's right up there with my Iceland trip.
 Everything I'd ever learned about the Thai people was completely wrong.
 This one foreign exchange student was a complete opposite of these beautiful people.

 As soon as we landed and walked through the airport, we were greeted with smiles.
 Chris and Bird picked us up from the airport, and within minutes all my fears were gone.
 It's amazing how the best way to face your fear is to actually face fear.